-UPDATE: The due date for the application to Health and Human Services has been extended from July 24 to August 28.
+UPDATE: The due date for the application to Health and Human Services has been extended to September 13, 2020.

 As we enter the fifth month of a pandemic, dental practices and other small businesses are attempting to adapt in this ever-changing climate.
 With the passing of the CARES Act, most of the attention was drawn to Paycheck Protection Program (PPP) loans and bolstered unemployment that helped practices maintain cash flow while state mandates required practices to be closed.
 Now that most are reopening, the government’s stimulus approach to healthcare seems to be evolving.

 Initially not afforded to the dental industry, one of the sections of the CARES Act provided $175 billion in relief funds allocated to the Department of Health & Human Services (HHS) designed to help stimulate hospitals, health care providers and front-line workers combat the virus.

 For the past few months, the American Dental Association (ADA) and the American Association of Orthodontists (AAO) have been lobbying for the HHS stimulus funds to be available for dental practices.
 With a small victory in June, this was expanded to Medicaid/CHIP dental providers.
 With continued efforts put forth by the ADA and AAO, this is now open to all dental providers as of July 10.